About Sunray Sustainability

 • Rich Daley

-Rich’s work centers on ecological design/build, regenerative infrastructure, and human-scale food systems, with a particular interest in agroforestry and productive landscapes.
-Over the years, he has collaborated on projects throughout New York’s Capital Region ranging from growing spaces and community initiatives to ecological construction and outdoor learning environments.
+Over the years, Rich has collaborated on projects throughout New York's Capital Region ranging from community gardens and growing spaces to ecological construction and outdoor learning environments.
 He has facilitated workshops in settings ranging from grassroots gatherings to Hudson Valley Community College and the Yestermorrow Design/Build School.
-Rich holds a degree in Green Building from the State University of New York, and his writing has appeared in Permaculture Design Magazine, Lion’s Roar, Resilience, and other publications.

 We are thankful to the many clients, partners, and organizations we have worked alongside over the years.